ShantanuR03/BTech-Project/README.md

 ### Generate Adjacency List from Summarized Corpus

-This script generates an adjacency list representing professional connections based on the summarized corpus.
+The corpus data is processed to generate an adjacency list representing professional connections based on the summarized corpus.
 Below are the key steps:

 1. **Input**:
    - The pre-summarized corpus is loaded from `summarized_corpus.csv`.